 3. Shiny business cards – Avoid using “UV coating,” the shiny coating often applied to cards.
 This coating makes it difficult to write on a card.

 4. How to reach you – Ensure that you have all the right contact methods on your card.
-Email, phone, website, fax, and office address is essential.
+Email, phone, and website.
+These days it is unnecessary to provide a fax number as no one faxes anymore.
+You may also omit your office address.
+Send them to your website instead and show a google map of your office location.
 Think twice about providing your cell phone.
 You may regret it later.

 5. Send them to your digital brand foundation – Drive traffic to your website by listing your address on the front of your card.